 What is QS Stars?

-QS Stars is an opt-in university rating system.
-Participating universities are evaluated in a broad range of categories, receiving a Star rating out of five for each category, as well as an overall rating.
-The aim is to help prospective students get an in-depth picture of the strengths of different universities – covering everything from research and employment outcomes, to social responsibility and inclusiveness.
+QS Stars is a university rating system used by hundreds of institutions around the world.
+It’s an opt-in university rating system, where participating universities are evaluated in a broad range of categories such as teaching, research, facilities, available programmes, and environmental impact.
+Universities are rated up to five Stars for each category, as well as an overall rating of up to 5+ Stars.
+The aim is to help prospective students get an in-depth picture of the strengths of different universities – covering everything from core criteria and learning environment, to specialist programmes and advanced criteria.

 For details on how each category is assessed, click here.

 How is QS Stars different to a university ranking?